IIIF-Commons/docs-old/step-five-define-the-component-interface.md

  <a href="#" onclick="tool3.activate();">Rect</a>
 ```

 This should give you something like what you see in [this demo](http://sdellis.com/svg-draw-component/examples/default.html).
+Ultimately, we will want to move this code into the component itself, but we will not be able to use the Paper.js functionality until we do a little more setup in our component.
+We will explore how to do this later when we talk about [Mixins](/mixins.md).